jasonfharris/banksync/README.md

         ├── bankconfig.ini
         └── syncfile.wl

-Now we enter into this directory and we clone the repositories in the bank
+Now we enter into this directory and we populate the repositories in the bank

     cd animalsRepoSync
-    bank clone
+    bank populate

-The clone command will clone all of the repos specified in the syncfile and we will now have the following layout:
+The populate command will git clone each of the repos specified in the syncfile and we will now have the following layout:

     animals
     ├── animalsRepoSync